-However, if the addiction is not harming others, we do not suggest this method unless one has truly tried everything else and can not bear it anymore.
-As opposed to all the other tools mentioned in this booklet, this tool is not a solution, but rather a cop-out.
+Sometimes this method can be helpful for a compulsive addict.
+By reducing the ability to act on his obsessions, he is given some time to but rather a cop-out.
 It is like closing the door on a room full of garbage, but leaving the garbage inside.
 And as soon as the addict is off the shots, all the garbage returns to destroy their life once again.
 We were sent down to the world to work on ourselves and grow, and not to just have the Yetzer Hara chemically removed.
 (Unless of course there is no choice, in which case, this is likely what Hashem expects the person to do).